Lisx5JP/justsh/README.md

 git cherry-pick --continue
 ```

-At the end, you could delete the `tempY` branch via:
+At the end, you should delete the `tempY` branch via:

 ```bash
 git branch -D tempY